-The curly hair community coined the term "co-washing" about a decade ago.
-Short for “conditioner-only washing,” these haircare pioneers rely solely on conditioner to keep hair moisturized, prevent frizzy curls, and avoid the dreaded dryness shampoo brings.
+Coined almost a decade ago by the curly hair community, co-wash stands for "conditioner-only hair washing," which involves relying solely on conditioner, and not shampoo, to keep hair moisturized, prevent frizzy curls, and avoid the dreaded dryness shampoo brings.
 Co washing curly hair may have been how this trend started, buw now this hair cleansing method is becoming the norm for many different hair types.

 Traditional shampoo does its job well--too well--stripping the hair of its natural oils.
 On the flip side, conditioner is engineered to stick to hair, smoothing, not cleaning it.
 Conditioner alone won’t remove impurities, pollutants, products – and even build-up from the conditioner itself.
 Similar to water only hair washing, hair follicles get clogged, optimal growth gets compromised, and co-washers are commonly advised to “bust build-up” weekly by using a clarifying cleanser – shampoo under another name that sends them back to squeaky-clean square one.

 Moisture is often the primary concern, and co-washing helps manage this.
 The tradeoff is needing to use a clarifying shampoo from time to time.

 The hair industry’s response to disenchantment with its cash-cow shampoo was to create a new class of cleansers by dialing down the detergents, amping up the moisturizers, and providing an all-in-one option.
 Already wise to the perils of sulfate-based detergents, customers were introduced to a whole host of cleansing conditioner products, conditioning cleansers, low-poos, and no-poos – formulated with alternative molecules that promised a milder wash.